openstack-infra/system-config/doc/source/gerrit.rst

 ------

 A number of system-wide groups are configured in Gerrit (rather than via Puppet).
-When installing a new Gerrit you should create these by hand (and capture their UUID - you will need them to setup the ACLs later).
+When installing a new Gerrit you, should create these by hand (and capture their UUID - you will need them to setup the ACLs later).

 The `Project Bootstrappers` group grants all the permissions needed to set up a new project.
-Normally the OpenStack Project Creater account is the only member of this group, but members of the `Administrators` group may temporarily add themselves in order to correct problems with automatic project creation.
+Normally, the OpenStack Project Creater account is the only member of this group, but members of the `Administrators` group may temporarily add themselves in order to correct problems with automatic project creation.